 For quality and comfort, I would compare Volaris to Southwest Airlines or another budget brand with an eye on customer service.
-All flight attendants and gate agents were very helpful and the flight was comfortable at row 17, but cramped at row 21.
+All flight attendants and gate agents were very helpful.
+The flight was comfortable at row 17, but cramped at row 21.

 As for options, this is one of those airlines where everything is an upgrade.
 Included in my base fare was one checked bag (carry-on was extra) and one standard seat.
 Coffee, tea, drinks, snacks, and meals were all extra, but prices are low: 35 pesos (around two dollars) gets you a bag of chips or a soda.
 The extras aren’t bad, a few dollars here and there, but it can inflate the low-priced fare you got up front.

 Alliance: Continuing the comparisons with Southwest, I was unable to find Volaris currently affiliated with any other airlines.
 In fact, they used be affiliated with Southwest for some time but that ended in 2013.

 Cost: For people who hop down to Mexico regularly, this looks like the most popular option, followed closely by Interjet.
 They fly a lot of routes to a lot of destinations.

 Interjet is very comparable to Volaris.
 As is the trend in the airline industry these days, the price starts low and upgrades can be purchased for anything from baggage, to legroom, to snacks, or carry-on baggage.
 Volaris gets points for staff and convenience (lots of flights per day) but Interjet’s planes seem newer so they get good marks in this area.